-In the world of forex trading, it is easy to get wrapped up in the excitement and novelty of a perfectly-timed trade that you forget about all of the factors that could be potentially dangerous.
+In the world of forex trading, it is easy to get wrapped up in the excitement and novelty of a perfectly timed trade, and you forget about all the factors that could be potentially dangerous.
 Forex brokers are sometimes accused of overcharging traders on spreads and triggering stop-loss orders without warning.

-As with all financial markets, there are risks associated with trading currencies at your fingertips, but knowing these risks and doing proper research can help keep your losses minimal and profits high.
+As with all financial markets, risks are associated with trading currencies at your fingertips.
+However, knowing these risks and doing proper research can help keep your losses minimal and profits high.

 Main Risk #1: Currency prices are constantly changing